Fungal Nail Infection

 Overview of Fungal Nail Infection

-Fungal infections are skin diseases caused by a fungus.
+Fungal infections are skin diseases caused by fungus.
 A million species of fungi are present in the environment.

 Fungal nail infections (Fungus ka infection / فنگس کے انفیکشن) also known as onychomycosis are among the common infections that affect toenails or fingernails.